YiCave/IS-101-WORKSHOP/README.md

     - Then click **Next >**.
 11. Under **Choose Database Schema**, click **Next >**, and on the next page, click **Finish**.

 💻 **Link JDBC to Your Java Project**

 12. Create a **Java with Ant** project in Apache NetBeans IDE.
 13. In the **Projects** tab, expand your project folder.
 14. Right-click **Libraries** → select **Add JAR/Folder...**
 15. Navigate to the extracted JDBC connector folder and select the `.jar` file (e.g., `mysql-connector-j-9.5.0.jar`).
 16. Click **Open** to add the connector to your project libraries.

 ---

-✅ **Tips for Students**
-- If you are still unsure, you can follow this tutorial video https://youtu.be/oPV2sjMG53U?si=nUT3JjtsEPFFhzta .
-Windows (2:23), MacOS (6:06).
-- Ensure your MySQL Server is running before testing the connection.
-- If you get a “Driver not found” error, double-check that the .jar file is correctly linked under Libraries.
-- Keep the connector file in a permanent location — moving or deleting it may break the link in your project.

----